ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 There are no advantages of moving to proof of stake.
 The Ethereum ecosystem was deceived and Ethereum Classic made the right choice to stay with proof of work.
 This will be noticed with big market movements when the time comes (which are very near because of the multiple economic and geopolitical crises unfolding in the world today).

-That the effects of proof of work are bad to climate change is an ongoing fallacy that would be actually very good for the planet if prestigious publications could correct with deeper research.
+That the effects of proof of work are bad to climate change is an ongoing fallacy that would be actually very good for the planet if prestigious publications as Forbes could correct with deeper research.

 These are some of the reasons that the fallacy that proof of work is bad is wrong:

-1. Wind/solar are intermittent and unreliable, proof of work provides stability using electricity during surplus and switching off during deficits.
+1. Wind/solar are intermittent and unreliable, proof of work provides stability using electricity during surplus and switching off these soruces during deficits.
-2. Proof of work provides a critical mass of cash flow to renewables to be economically viable, actually accelerating migration to green energy.
+2. Proof of work provides a critical mass of cash flow to renewables to be economically viable, actually accelerating the migration to green energy.
 3. Proof of work is increasingly capturing methane as an energy source probably making it carbon-negative eventually.
 4. The "energy per transaction" argument is a fallacy because one transaction in a blockchain may represent thousands of transactions off-chain or in layer 2 systems.
-5. Proof of work is not "wasteful" from a human flourishing perspective as it provides an incredible and unprecedented level of basic rights to people on a global scale.
+5. Proof of work is not "wasteful" from a human flourishing perspective as it provides security, hard money, and an incredible and unprecedented level of inviolable basic rights to people on a global scale.
-6. Proof of work actually uses electricity that would be wasted anyway because miners are like ants eating crumbs, they don’t use the central courses of energy for humanity, but marginal discards.
+6. Proof of work actually uses electricity that would be wasted anyway because miners are like ants eating crumbs, they don’t use the central sources of energy for humanity, but marginal discards.
-7. The "then, you must hate the planet" tagline is actually the opposite because of all the reasons above!
+7. The "if you love proof of work, then you must hate the planet" tagline is actually the opposite because of all the reasons above!

 **For more information:**